HugCls/HugCls/README.md

-2024-11-25: "Life is to be fortified by many friendships.
-To love, and to be loved, is the greatest happiness of existence." - Sydney Smith
+2024-11-26: "It is during our darkest moments that we must focus to see the light." - Aristotle